GeorgePlaten/fe-p2/README.md

   </ul>
 2. I added the code and content as per the course materials.
 3. The resume includes an interactive map.
 I then found some functionality in the Google Maps online documentation and added some basic info the the place markers when clicked on.
 4. My resume also includes `console.log()` information about click locations.
-I made a small easter egg addition to this function by adding some code to the helper.js file to hopefully help alleviate some boredom for the marking turks at Udacity (if there are any!).
+I made a small easter egg addition to this function by adding some code to the helper.js file to hopefully help alleviate some boredom for the markers at Udacity.